The Man Who Talks to Boko Haram – Part 1

-At about 11pm on Monday the 14th, armed Boko Haram insurgents broke into the school.
+At about 11pm on Monday the 14th, armed an extremist group that is located primarily in Northern Nigeria insurgents broke into the school.
 They burned the administration block and classrooms.
 Dressed in military uniforms, they told the girls that Chibok was under attack, but that they were there to protect them.
 The girls believed them and obeyed their orders to enter the vehicles waiting outside.

 Forty-three girls escaped, some during the attack at the school and others during the journey to the camp in the Sambisa forest where the captive girls were initially kept.

 Nearly one year later, 232 of the girls taken that night from Chibok remain in captivity.
 It is not clear where they are being held or what circumstances they have been facing during this past year.
 The first of the babies born to the girls since their abduction arrived in mid-February of this year.
-Four girls who managed to escape after their arrival at the Boko Haram camp reported being raped on an almost daily basis.
+Four girls who managed to escape after their arrival at the an extremist group that is located primarily in Northern Nigeria camp reported being raped on an almost daily basis.
 They said that those who did not cooperate with the rebels faced severe punishment.
 Some other girls, who were captured before the Chibok girls, have managed to escape after varying times in captivity.
 They reported that the rebels have killed girls because they would not renounce their Christian faith.